 How Dummy BI Automate handles it

-Map each source table to its new equivalent.
-The tool reads your TMDL model files and shows you every table in the semantic model.
+Map each source table's columns to their new equivalents.
+The tool reads your TMDL model files and shows you every table and column in the semantic model, suggesting matches based on name similarity.

-Phase 3: Measure mappings
+Phase 3: Measure Mappings

-Phase 5: Calculation group mappings
+Phase 5: Validation

-Phase 6: Field parameter mappings
+Phase 6: Apply

 After mapping, the tool rewrites: